-The PFRS 17 liability for a Group of insurance contracts consists of four key components, namely: estimates of future cash flows; an adjustment to reflect the time value of money and financial risks; the Risk Adjustment for non-financial risk; and the Contractual Service Margin.
+The PFRS 17 liability for a group of insurance contracts consists of four key components, namely: estimates of future cash flows; an adjustment to reflect the time value of money and financial risks; the Risk Adjustment for non-financial risk; and the Contractual Service Margin.

-The estimates of future cash flows that have been adjusted for the time value of money and financial risk (PFRS 17 BEL) is calculated on a best-estimate and (broadly) market consistent basis.
-In general, the requirements to calculate the BEL under PFRS 17 will be aligned to the current ECap methodology.
+The estimates of future cash flows that have been adjusted for the time value of money and financial risk (PFRS 17 Best-Estimate Liability (BEL)) is calculated on a best-estimate and (broadly) market consistent basis.
 We note that the PFRS 17 BEL can be calculated using either a direct (i.e., PV outgo - PV income) or indirect approach (i.e., underlying item less the variable fee), we consider these to be equally technically correct.